BlakeHolifield/consoledot-go-starter-app/DERIVED.md

 ```

 ## Next Steps
-* Your new app is already initialized for git.
-Go ahead and push it up to the repo you specified: github.com/RedHatInsights/consoledot-go-starter-app
 * Explore the Makefile to see how to build the app, run tests, refresh the api docs, etc